bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

    a.
 In the **Access List Entry** field enter an IP address.
 Using `0.0.0.0/0` allows you to connect from anywhere, but is not secure in production.

     ![pos-ip-address](https://storage.googleapis.com/bigcommerce-production-dev-center/images/POS-IP-address.png)
+    >>> make all filenames lowercase-only and change links to reflect (always do this; web addresses are case-insensitive, and operating systems can get confused)

    b.
 Click **Confirm**.